zrwang/zrwang.github.io/_posts/2017-02-20-setting-up-a-nice-environment-for-latex-on-macos.md

 ---
 layout: post
 title: Setting Up a Nice Environment for LaTex on MacOS
+description: This post demonstrates how to configure a nice LaTex working environment with Emacs on MacOS.
 ---

 This post demonstrates how to configure a nice LaTex working environment with Emacs on MacOS.